Suspend, stop, or reset Compute Engine instances

 Pricing for stopping an instance

-After a compute instance is stopped and its state transitions to TERMINATED, you no longer incur charges for CPU usage.
+After a compute instance state transitions to STOPPING, you no longer incur charges for CPU usage.
 However, you continue incurring charges for any resources attached to the instance, such as disks and external IP addresses, until you delete them.

 Pricing for resetting an instance

-Since the state of a compute instance remains RUNNING when you reset it, you continue to incur charges for the instance according to its standard prices.
+Since the state of a compute instance remains RUNNING when you reset it, you continue to incur charges for the instance at the same rate as a running instance.

 What's next